cnrd/SAT/README.md

 *Manual Calculation*: If you know the maximum flow water temperature of the boiler at 0% modulation, you can fill in this value during the initial configuration.

+> [!Note]
-Note: If you have any TRVs, open all of them (set them to a high setpoint) to ensure accurate calculation of the OPV.
+> If you have any TRVs, open all of them (set them to a high setpoint) to ensure accurate calculation of the OPV.
 Once the calculation is complete, you can lower the setpoint back to your desired temperature.

 *Automatic Duty Cycle*: When this option is enabled, SAT calculates the ON and OFF times of the boiler in 15-minute intervals, given that the kW needed to heat the home is less than the minimum boiler capacity.
 Moreover, using this feature, SAT can efficiently regulate the room temperature even in mild weather by automatically extending the duty cycle up to 30 minutes.